 This itinerary features several NPS sites, including White Sands National Park and Bandelier National Monument, and therefore it’s definitely worthwhile to invest in an annual parks pass.
 Even if you only plan on visiting 3 US national sites in the next 12 months, it’s still cheaper to buy an annual parks pass for $80USD, accepted at all 63 national parks and thousands of other national monuments and forests around the country!

 General tips for travelling in New Mexico

-Emergency beacon: While hiking and road-tripping through remote areas of Colorado, I’d also recommend carrying a PLB or emergency beacon.
+- Emergency beacon: While hiking and road-tripping through remote areas, I’d also recommend carrying a PLB or emergency beacon.
 With my Garmin In-Reach Mini, I can send a message to family if we’re delayed in the mountains OR if our van breaks down in the middle of no where, receive accurate weather updates, and call for help in case of a true emergency— no matter where you are in the world, Garmin will patch you through to the relevant local authority for support (sheriff, police, SAR, Coast Guard, etc).
-The unit itself is a few hundred dollars, on top of which you’ll need to pay a monthly subscription fee (we pay $10/month for the cheapest plan, and you can toggle this on and off at your leisure), but BOTH of my parents have been injured in the mountains and rescued through use of a Garmin In-Reach, so don’t underestimate the importance of satellite communication!
+The unit itself is a few hundred dollars, on top of which you’ll need to pay a monthly subscription fee (we pay $10/month for the cheapest plan), but BOTH of my parents have been injured in the mountains and rescued through use of a Garmin In-Reach, so don’t underestimate the importance of satellite communication!